 Awards and Affiliations

-Ranked, Capital Markets: Securitization, Nationwide, Chambers Global (2021)
+Ranked, Capital Markets: Securitization, USA, Chambers Global (2021)

 Member, Advisory Committee, Outside General Counsel on a pro bono basis, New York Special Olympics (since 2007)